Tudat/tudat/developerGuide/extendingJSON/basics.rst

-Serialization and deserialization
+Serialisation and deserialisation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Parse a JSON-formatted :class:`std::string` as :class:`json` (deserialization):
+Parse a JSON-formatted :class:`std::string` as :class:`json` (deserialisation):

 .. code-block:: cpp